Jahnavi Harrison

 Jahnavi Harrison, also known by her spiritual name, Jahnavi Jivana dasi, is a British musician known for her Hindu mantra meditation music (kirtan).
-She regularly appears as a presenter on BBC Radio 4's Something Understood program and BBC Radio 2's Pause for Thought.
-She received her first nomination for the 2026 Grammys.
+She regularly appears as a presenter on BBC Radio 4's Something Understood programme and BBC Radio 2's Pause for Thought.
+She received her first Grammy nomination for the 2026 awards.

 Biography

 Jahnavi Harrison was raised in a family of Bhakti-yoga practitioners at Bhaktivedanta Manor.
-She states that she aims to channel her creative expression as a musician as a path to self-realization and service.
+She states that she aims to channel her creative expression as a musician as a path to self-realisation and service.
 She is trained in both Indian (Carnatic music and Bharatanatyam) and Western music, as well as dance, writing and visual arts.
 She gained a bachelor's degree in Linguistics and Creative Writing from Middlesex University in 2009.
 Since then she has presented and taught mantra music and meditation globally.

-Harrison released her debut album, Like a River to the Sea in July 2015, and was featured on the Grammy-nominated Bhakti Without Borders charity album (2016).
+She released her debut album, Like a River to the Sea in July 2015, and was featured on the Grammy-nominated Bhakti Without Borders charity album (2016).

 She presents regularly on broadcast media, including for BBC Radio 2's "Pause for Thought" and "Something Understood" on BBC Radio 4.
 She co-founded "Kirtan London", a project that aims to make mantra music accessible and relevant to a wider audience through a variety of events and retreats.